CP4SBI: Local Conformal Calibration of Credible Sets in Simulation-Based Inference: Introduction

+constructed from approximate posteriors $\widehat{p}(\theta \mid \x_{\text{obs}})$, where $\x_{\text{obs}}$ is the observed data, may fail to achieve their intended coverage levels.
+This issue, further explored in Section~\ref{sec:bayesian_credible}, undermines the reliability of SBI in downstream decision-making tasks~\citep{murphy2022probabilistic}.

 To mitigate the issues of miscalibrated posterior distributions, recent work draws on the success of Conformal prediction (CP) for prediction methods~\citep{shafer2008tutorial, angelopoulos2023conformal} to construct credible regions with finite-sample coverage guarantees in an SBI setting.
+Concretely, these papers apply conformal prediction to a calibration dataset $\mathcal{D}_{\text{cal}} = \{(\theta_i, \X_i)\}_{i=1}^B$, where each $(\theta, \X)$ is simulated from the prior and the model.
 However, vanilla CP yields only marginally calibrated regions \citep{patel2023variational, baragatti2024approximate}, meaning that